Background information | Table of contents | Country notes | Contact | How to obtain this publication

 - Screening rates (breast and cervical cancers)

 Health at a Glance 2013 includes cross-national data, descriptive analysis and methodological information including definitions for these indicators.
-The chart-set for cancer care is available here and further data is available here.
+Access the chart set and information about the online database OECD Health Statistics.

 The OECD has also undertaken a cross-national analysis of the quality of cancer care performance and published the report below.
 The analytical work involved the OECD network of national cancer experts and collaboration with key organisations and projects with international expertise in this area, including the CONCORD study which undertakes a study involving an international comparison of survival estimates and the EUROCARE study which follows the survival of cancer patients in Europe.